ScottMGerstl/ng2-validate/README.md

 Current available logic:
 * **HasValue.check(control: AbstractControl): boolean** - determines if a control contains a value

+* **IsNumeric.check(control: AbstractControl): boolean** - determines if a control value's is numeric (e.g. -1, 0, 42, -3.5, 9.9)
+* **Max.check(control: AbstractControl, max: number): boolean** - determines if a control value is less than or equal to the max provided
+* **Min.check(control: AbstractControl, min: number): boolean** - determines if a control value is greater than or equal to the min provided
+* **Range.check(control: AbstractControl, min: number, max: number): boolean** - determines if a control value is within or equal to the min and max provided

 * **MaxLength.check(control: AbstractControl, maxLength: number): boolean** - determines if a control value's length is less than or equal to the maxLength provided
 * **MinLength.check(control: AbstractControl, minLength: number): boolean** - determines if a control value's length is greater than or equal to the minLength provided
+* **Length.check(control: AbstractControl, minLength: number, maxLength: number): boolean** - determines if a control value's length is within or equal to the minLength and maxLength provided
+* **IsLength.check(control: AbstractControl, length: number): boolean** - determines if a control value's length is equal to the length provided

 * **IsPattern.check(control: AbstractControl, pattern: RegExp): boolean** - determines if a control's value passes the RegExp.test() method
 * **IsEmail.check(control: AbstractControl): boolean** - determines if a control's value looks similar to an email